An Afternoon at the Opera: The Marriage of Figaro

 The Shawshank Redemption Mozart Opera Scene

 The Marriage of Figaro is a sequel to The Barber of Seville which Gioachino Rossini set to music.
-“In Rossini’s opera it is Figaro, at the time a barber in Seville, who plays the go-between for Count Almaviva and his beloved RosinaDr.
-Bartolo’s pretty ward.”
-I was fortunate enough to have watched that twelve years ago on a wonderful production at the Sydney Opera House.
+“In Rossini’s opera, Figaro is a barber in Seville.
+He plays the go-between for Count Almaviva and Rosina, the pretty ward of Dr. Bartolo.”
+I was fortunate enough to have watched that twelve years ago.
+It was on a wonderful production at the Sydney Opera House.
 I am also glad to have watched them in the correct order.
-As always, looking forward for the next opera to watch!
+As always, looking ahead for the next opera to watch!

 Comments